These are among the many websites and directories I’ve used to help me in my family tree research.

 Railways

-- The Railways Archive has accident listings including casualties.
+- The Railways Archive has accident listings and reports but often doesn’t mention names.

 - Ancestry has railway employment records from the National Archives.